 I have a set number of tasks to perform each day (or week).
 Once I complete those, I can do whatever I want.
 Generally, it doesn’t take more than 3-4 hours to complete my tasks.

-That means, in addition to exploring new places, I have plenty of time to focus on my travel blog and connect with my family and friends.
+That means, in addition to exploring new places, I have plenty of time to focus on my travel blog, try out new traveling hobbies, and connect with my family and friends.

 I also don’t need to sacrifice “me-time” anymore, which happened too often when I worked a full-time job.